PRECIOUS-Gold falls with equities before U.S. GDP data

 * Dealers track seasonal Indian demand before Diwali

-* Gold miners return to work in South Africa (Adds trade comment, updates prices)
+* Gold miners return to work in South Africa (Changes market comment, byline, updates prices)

 By David Brough